m-labs/artiq/doc/manual/core_device.rst

 Flash storage
 -------------

 The core device contains some flash storage space which is used to store configuration data.
-It is one sector (typically 64 kB) large and organized as a list of key-value records, accessible either through ``artiq_mkfs`` and ``artiq_flash`` or, preferably in most cases, the ``config`` option of the ``artiq_coremgmt`` core management tool (see below).
+It is one sector (typically 64 kB) large and organized as a list of key-value records, accessible either through :mod:`~artiq.frontend.artiq_mkfs` and :mod:`~artiq.frontend.artiq_flash` or, preferably in most cases, the ``config`` option of the :mod:`~artiq.frontend.artiq_coremgmt` core management tool (see below).
 Information can be stored to keys of any name, but the specific keys currently used and referenced by ARTIQ are summarized below:

 ``idle_kernel``
   Stores (compiled ``.tar`` or ``.elf`` binary of) idle kernel.
 See :ref:`core-device-config`.